-The Philharmonic Association offers multi-level programming and currently sponsors five orchestras, three jazz ensembles, and three chamber groups that serve over five hundred youth musicians annually through year-round programming.
+The Philharmonic Association offers multi-level programming and currently sponsors five orchestras, three jazz ensembles, and three chamber groups that serve almost five hundred youth musicians annually through year-round programming.
 Our organization seeks to provide both beginning ensemble training in supportive non-competitive environments, as well as top-level groups that inspire serious young musicians selected through a rigorous audition process.

 The Philharmonic Association sponsors three levels of full orchestra for strings, woodwinds, brass, and percussion musicians in grades 4 – 12.
 New musicians should look at the Skill Sheets to understand the three levels.
 Participation is by annual audition in late summer.
 All three orchestras perform in Meymandi Concert Hall twice a year.
 The Triangle Youth Philharmonic, our most advanced ensemble, has been the official youth orchestra of the North Carolina Symphony since 1993 and performs full-length concerts of professional level repertoire.
 The Triangle Youth Symphony annually performs two hour-long concerts of individual symphonic movements and other advanced-intermediate repertoire.
 The Triangle Youth Orchestra shares a concert evening with the Symphony and performs intermediate level arrangements of well-known classical pieces as well as original works composed for educational purposes.
 All three full orchestras receive sectional coaching from members of the North Carolina Symphony (see video below).
 The 2019-20 annual participation fee is $430.
 Need based financial assistance is available.
 Interested musicians should review the audition page to register.